-According to its prospectus, Barclays can reverse split VXX any time after it closes below $25 and that reverse splits will always be at a one new share for every four old shares ratio.
+According to its prospectus, Barclays can reverse split VXX any time after it closes below $25 and that reverse splits ratio will always be 1:4, one new share for every four old shares ratio.

 History of VXX Reverse Splits